Donovan Mitchell

-Donovan Mitchell Jr. (born September 7, 1996) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
-Nicknamed "Spida", he was drafted in the first round of the 2017 NBA draft with the 13th overall pick.
-He is a four-time NBA All-Star.
+Donovan Vernell Mitchell Jr. (born September 7, 1996) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Nicknamed "Spida", he was drafted in the first round of the 2017 NBA draft and acquired by the Utah Jazz, whom he played for from 2017 to 2022.
+He is a six-time NBA All-Star and two-time All-NBA Team member.

 Mitchell played college basketball for the Louisville Cardinals, earning first-team all-conference honors in the Atlantic Coast Conference (ACC) in 2017.
 As a rookie with the Utah Jazz, he was named to the NBA All-Rookie First Team and won the Slam Dunk Contest in 2018.
-He was traded from the Jazz to the Cavaliers in 2022.
+He was traded from the Jazz to the Cavaliers in 2022 where he would lead Cleveland to the postseason for the first time since the 2017–18 season and the first without LeBron James since 1997–98.
+That season, he scored a Cavaliers record 71 points in a game.
+In 2025, he was named to the All-NBA First Team after leading Cleveland to the best record in the Eastern Conference.

 Early life

 Mitchell was born on September 7, 1996, to parents Donovan Sr. and Nicole in Elmsford, New York.
 His mother, who is of Panamanian descent, is a teacher and his father is a former Minor League Baseball player.
 With his father serving as a director of player relations for the New York Mets, Mitchell spent his childhood around Major League Baseball locker rooms.
 At seven years old, he looked up to star pitcher of the Mets' minor-league system Scott Kazmir and later to David Wright, who was the first poster he hung on his wall.
+When he was eight, he played AAU basketball for the Riverside Hawks out of New York City with future Cavaliers teammate, Ty Jerome.
+Mitchell also played AAU for The City program in New York City.
+In 2010, Mitchell was present at the Boys and Girls Club of Greenwich (Conn.) when LeBron James announced his decision to sign with the Miami Heat.
 Mitchell has one younger sister named Jordan.
-He played AAU basketball for both The City and the Riverside Hawks programs out of New York City.
-In 2010, Mitchell was present at the Boys and Girls Club of Greenwich (Conn.) when LeBron James announced his decision to sign with the Miami Heat.